 Local tournaments are a great stepping stone for those who are interested in competing internationally at the Soke Cup.
 The Soke Cup brings together the top Chito-Ryu competitors from around the world and is usually held every 3 years.

-The next Soke Cup will be held on the Gold Coast in 2026.
+The next Soke Cup will be held on the Gold Coast next year, 2026.
 Even if you’ve never competed before, this tournament could be your first step towards earning a place on the Australian team.
 Even if that’s not a goal just yet, this is a great opportunity for match practice and an opportunity to put your skills to the test under tournament conditions.

 Tournament Rules